dddrrreee/cs140e-20win/labs/15-vm-ops/README.md

 You should go through and delete all of our files, changing the `Makefile` to remove references to them.
 At this point, all code is written by you!

+## Extensions

+We did the bare minimum; lots of useful things to add:
+  1. What we have is very slow in that it flushes everything rather than flushing just the needed virtual address.
+Change the PTE modification code to be more precise.

+  2. Write tests that verify the coherence actions we perform are needed.
+Doing this both gives a good set of tests, and is a great way to empirically build your understanding of how the machine works.

+  3. You can make a virtual memory system that does not use page tables by carefully adding entries to the "locked" region in the TLB on miss (or before).
+It's an interesting exercise to redo the VM in this way.